pferreirafabricio/requirements-analysis/README.md

 ### Stakeholders

-A people or organization that have a valid interest in the system, but not limited to the organization that employs the analyst.
+A people or organization that has a valid interest in the system, but not limited to the organization that employs the analyst.
 Other stakeholders could be:

 - anyone who operates the system (normal and maintenance operators)
 - anyone who benefits from the system (functional, political, financial, and social beneficiaries)